lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 In this document, the freshness of Evidence refers to the incorporation of the nonce into the claims carried by the Evidence so that the Verifier can determine that the Evidence was generated for the current appraisal transaction.
+Including the nonce in the Evidence requires the Attester to generate a new digital signature using the Attestation Key.
 It does not mean that all other claims in the Evidence are newly collected or updated for each exchange.
 For example, a measurement claim describing a second-stage bootloader would normally change only when that bootloader software is updated, not merely because a fresh nonce was requested.
+For more details about architectural options and the use of the Attestation Key, see {{RFC9334}}.

 {{Section 3 of I-D.ietf-lamps-csr-attestation}} defines an
 `AttestationBundle` that can contain one or more `AttestationStatement` values.
-For each Evidence statement whose freshness is to be established using a nonce, the end entity may wish to request a separate nonce.
+The AttestationStatement structure facilitates the representation of Evidence, Endorsements, and Attestation Results.
+For Evidence whose freshness is to be established, the end entity may wish to request a nonce.

-Since an end entity requires one or more nonces via the RA/CA, an additional roundtrip is necessary.
+Since an end entity requires a nonces via the RA/CA, an additional roundtrip is necessary.
 However, a CSR is a one-shot message.
 Therefore, CMP, EST, and CMC enable the end entity to request information from the RA/CA before submitting a certification request conveniently.